Back in the Red: Part 1

-In a prison cell, Lister and Rimmer are having another furious argument.
+In a prison cell, Lister (Craig Charles) and Rimmer (Chris Barrie) are having another furious argument.
 We are then shown the circumstances that led to their incarceration.

-Three days earlier, Kryten's nanobots had rebuilt Red Dwarf, but done so far too large (Note: As depicted in Nanarchy.).
+Three days earlier, nanobots from Kryten (Robert Llewellyn) had rebuilt Red Dwarf, but at too large a scale (Note: As depicted in Nanarchy.).
 Lister enters the cockpit, showing off his now non-muscular body, and it emerges that the enlargement is a temporary symptom of the nanobots' restoration process, as it soon turns out that Red Dwarf is shrinking around Starbug.
 Suddenly, the ship is sucked into an air vent.
 With Red Dwarf almost completely shrunk, the corridors rip off the rear and middle section of Starbug before the cockpit is sent flying into a cargo bay where it crash-lands, and the crew manage to escape mere seconds before it explodes.

-The crew are approached by two figures recognized by two of Lister's old friends, Selby and Chen: the nanobots have not only restored Red Dwarf but also its crew.
-Captain Hollister then arrives with a Security Officer, who places Lister under arrest for stealing and crashing a Starbug, flying without a pilot's license and bringing two stowaways (The Cat and Kryten) aboard.
+The crew are approached by two figures recognized by two of Lister's old friends, Selby (David Gillespie) and Chen (Paul Bradley): the nanobots have not only restored Red Dwarf but also its crew.
+Captain Hollister (Mac McDonald) then arrives with a Security Officer, who places Lister under arrest for stealing and crashing a Starbug, flying without a pilot's license and bringing two stowaways - The Cat (Danny John-Jules) and Kryten (Robert Llewellyn) - aboard.
 Everyone is placed in custody and Lister is confined to quarters.
-He then asks Holly (who is still loaded into Lister's watch and therefore hidden from the crew of Red Dwarf) what will happen if they are found guilty.
-Holly explains that they will get two years in "The Tank", a hidden top-secret prison facility contained aboard the ship, holding hundreds of inmates who were being transported to a containment facility.
+A version of Holly (Norman Lovett) on Lister's watch explains that, if found guilty, they will get two years in "The Tank", a hidden top-secret prison facility on the ship, holding hundreds of inmates who were being transported to a containment facility.
 Unfortunately, they have all been resurrected too.

-At his quarters, Lister reuinites with a nano-restored Rimmer.
-Lister tells Rimmer the whole story and asks for help in escaping.
-In exchange, he offers Rimmer a copy of the crew's personal and confidential files that exist on Starbug.
-Rimmer initially refuses, until Lister tells him that with the information, he can get the promotion to officer status like he has always wanted.
-Rimmer agrees and Lister gives him his watch which Holly has been loaded into.
+At his quarters, Lister meets a nano-restored Rimmer.
+Lister tells Rimmer the whole story and asks for help in escaping, so he can recover the nanobots in time before his trial.
+In exchange, he offers Rimmer a way to get the promotion to officer status like he has always wanted.
+Rimmer agrees and Lister lends him his Holly watch, and sends him to Starbug to recover confidential files of the crew.

 The Cat and Kryten are taken for medical and psychiatric evaluation.
 Unfortunately, Kryten's erratic personality does not go over well, and he is recommended to be restored to his factory settings.

 Aboard the burnt out wreckage of the cockpit of Starbug, Rimmer finds the disc with the crew's files.
 He also finds the positive viruses recovered from Dr. Lanstrom (Note: As depicted in Quarantine.).
 Rimmer quickly tries out sexual magnetism, and walks down the corridor where all the women admire him.
 Rimmer notes to himself that 'the world loves a bastard'.